-Persistent homology is then defined by taking the homology of this sequence of complexes, keeping track for which $r$ cycles are born and when they die.
+Persistent homology is then defined by taking the homology of this sequence of complexes, keeping track for which $r$ cycles are born and when they die \cite{edelsbrunner2002topological}.
 More precisely, the time of birth of a cycle $\tau$ is the smallest $r$ for which $\tau$ exists; similarly, the time of death is the largest $r$ for which $\tau$ is non-trivial.
 The results of taking persistent homology can be conveniently organized in what is called a persistence diagram.
 This is a multiset indexed by all the possible homology classes that exist at some point in time and consists of pairs $(\text{time of death}, \text{time of birth})$.
 For technical reasons, one usually also includes the diagonal, but this will not be relevant for this paper.
 The $n$th Betti number at time $r$ is defined as the rank of the $n$th homology group for that time.

 The idea behind persistent homology is that by varying the parameter $r$, we run through all possible homologies or "shapes" the point cloud potentially could have.
-One of the main challenges of persistent homology is to determine which of these possible homologies are actual features of the data set and which ones are noise.
-To do this, we want to divide the persistence diagram $dgm$ into two parts, $dgm^S$, which corresponds to the signal, and $dgm^N$, which corresponds to the noise.
-The intuitive idea is that loops with a longer lifetime correspond to the actual signal, while loops with a short lifespan correspond to noise.
-In practice, this means that we need statistical tests to decide which cycles are signal and which ones are noise.
+One of the main challenges of persistent homology is to determine which of these possible homologies are actual features of the data set, i.e., the underlying manifold associated with the data, and which ones are noise.
+To do this, one usually divide the persistence diagram $dgm$ into two parts, $dgm^S$, which corresponds to the signal, and $dgm^N$, which corresponds to the noise.
+The intuitive idea is that loops with a longer lifetime correspond to the actual signal, while loops with a short lifespan would correspond to noise.
+In practice, this means that one need statistical tests to decide which cycles are signal and which ones are noise.

 One of the main features of persistent homology is its robustness to noise, i.e. small perturbations in the point cloud only induce small differences in the persistence diagram.
-Small errors in the measurement, therefore do not change whether a cycle is signal or noise.
+Under this perspective, small errors in the measurement, therefore do not change whether a cycle is signal or noise.
 The robustness of persistent homology was made precise in the Stability Theorem of Cohen-Steiner, Edelsbrunner and Harer (see \cite{Cohenetal}).

 In the remainder of this section, we describe the statistical tests that we compare in the remainder of the paper.